elnino9ykl/PASS/README.md

 ```

 # Publications
-If you use our code or dataset, please consider cite our paper:
+If you use our code or dataset, please consider referencing any of the following papers:

 **PASS: Panoramic Annular Semantic Segmentation.**
 K. Yang, X. Hu, L.M.
 Bergasa, E. Romera, K. Wang.